Halocrea/forgehub-discordbot/README.md

 ## Supported languages
 * 🇺🇸 English
 * 🇫🇷 French
+* 🇪🇸 Spanish

 If you'd like to get the bot in another language, feel free to contact us and contribute!

 ## Commands list
-Use the command `!fh help` (or `!fh aide` in French) to get the full list of available commands.
-Here are the default English ones:
+Here's the list of slash commands available once the bot is on a server; please note that these commands are localized, for example `/help` to show this list of commands is `/aide` in French and `/ayuda` in Spanish.

 **General commands**
-* `!fh help` : send help
+  * `/help`: show this help message.
-* `!fh latest map`: I will show the latest map submitted on forgehub.com.
+  * `/latest` `topic`: I will show you the latest map or tweet depending on which of those two_topics_ you choose.
-* `!fh latest tweet` : I'll post the latest tweet from the official @ForgeHub Twitter account.
-* `!fh invite`: get an link to invite this bot to your own servers.
+  * `/invite`: get a link to invite this bot to your own servers.

 **Admin commands**
-* `!fh prefix new-prefix`: change the prefix used to call the bot.
+  * `/setup` `topic` `channel`: You can set the channel into which I will automatically post the latest map/tweet/stream alert.
+  * `/set-language` `language`: to define which language the bot should use whenever it automatically posts a message.

-* `!fh uninstall`: the bot will delete everything it stored about this Discord server and will leave it.\n\nTo ask questions to the developpers of this bot, feel free to contact us at https://discord.gg/74UAq84!
+To ask questions to the developers of this bot, feel free to contact us at {discordInvite}!

-## Contributing
+## Contribution

+Thank you RBLS#7532 for the spanish translation!

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Halocrea/forgehub-discordbot/issues).